CyrexEnterprise/react-redux-donderstarter/README.md

     │   ├── combinedReducers.js     # Combine all reducers in one place
     │   ├── combinedSagas.js        # Combine all sagas in one place
     │   └── index.js                # Redux store bootstrap
     │
-    ├── storybook
-    │   └── config.js               # Require your stories in `loadStories`
-    │
     ├── styles                      # Global styles
     └── util